 GABA is found in your adrenal glands, pituitary gland, pancreas and your sex organs.[x]
 GABA is also anti-inflammatory, and has an immune benefit.
 When all these are running optimally, you’ll feel good.

-We’ll also cover other ways to boost GABA levels in our brain in the “Available Forms” section of this article.
+We’ll also cover other ways to boost GABA levels in our brain in the “Type of GABA to Buy” section of this article.

 GABA was identified as a neurotransmitter several decades ago.
 And there had been a lot of research on GABA published since.
 But most of it is focused on how GABA works.
 And the drugs and chemicals which affect its action.

 There is very little research available on using GABA as a supplement.
-Likely because many scientists believe that GABA taken as a supplement will not cross the blood-brain barrier.
+Likely because many scientists believe that taking GABA as a supplement will not cross into the brain

 GABA Increases Human Growth Hormone

-Bodybuilders and athletes use supplementary GABA to help repair and build muscle.
+Bodybuilders and athletes use supplementary GABA to help repair and support muscle function.
 And there are several studies supporting the notion that GABA increases Human Growth Hormone.

 In one study, researchers worked with 19 subjects who were given a single oral dose of 5 grams of GABA.
 18 subjects were given a placebo during this trial.